Leased vs. Financed: Which Gets the $10K Deduction?

 • Is your modified AGI under $100,000 (single) or $200,000 (joint)?

-• Does your state conform to federal tax law for this deduction?
+• Does your state conform to federal tax law for the car loan interest deduction?

 • How many miles do you drive annually?